Physical Spirituality

 This also means that my architective sentience cannot be sentient of my connective sentience - and vice versa - since sentience necessarily involves a comprehension of serial meaning.
 Consciousness - sentience of a sentience - requires that the sentiences' modes be the same.
 A consciousness can only recognize another sentience when both are in the same mode.
 Sentience of one's own sentience is feasible but only when the subject and object sentiences are of the same mode.
 Each of our sentiences could be sentient of itself but would be oblivious of its opposite sentience, let alone be unable to follow its serial meaning and narratives.
 To a conscious sentience, its own opposite sentience lies unrecognized (though actively sentient) in a manner we term subconscious.

-Our consciousness, our sense of 'I', switches from one mode to the other.
+My consciousness, my sense of 'I', switches from one mode to the other.

 The relevance of this arrangement for the present discussion is that when one's connective sentience is conscious all one's comprehension of architective serial meaning is subconscious, and when one's architective sentience is conscious all one's comprehension of connective serial meaning is subconscious.
 One may be sentient in both modes simultaneously, but conscious in only one at a time.
 (This does not mean that all one's comprehension of architective serial meaning is conscious when one's architective sentience is conscious - and vice versa - only that when one's architective sentience is conscious none of one's comprehension of connective serial meaning is conscious.)